JDonini/Stacking-Audio-Tagging/README.md

 In this work I proposed apply Stacking with Convolutional Neural Network to improve Audio Tag Classification.

-The project is organized into 3 main projects:
+The project is organized into 2 main projects:
 --------------------
-    M1 - Utilize Stacking technique with CNN to improve Audio Tag Classification;
-    M2 - Utilize Stacking technique with CNN and late fusion to improve Audio Tag Classification;
+    P1 - Utilize Stacking technique with CNN to improve Audio Tag Classification;
-    M3 - Utilize Stacking technique with CNN and Autoencoders to improve Audio Tag Classification;
+    P2 - Utilize Stacking technique with CNN and Autoencoders to improve Audio Tag Classification;

 Project Organization
 --------------------